Finding Light

 “Throwback to Game Boy era Final Fantasy Legends, solid mechanics and worth a play.”

-“The combat mechanics are probably as simple as the games it's based on, but they will likely remain engaging for most players throughout the entire game.
-The way you choose to equip your characters and set up your party can add extra variety to the combat.”
+“The combat mechanics are probably as simple as the games it's based on, but will still be engaging for most players for the complete duration of the game.
+The way you choose to equip your characters and set up your party can give the combat some extra variety too.”

 “The combat mechanics are probably as simple as the games it's based on, but they may still be engaging for most players for the complete duration of the game.
 The way you choose to equip your characters and set up your party can add some extra variety to the combat.”

-“The art style of Knight Bewitched was a nice sweet spot, balancing simplicity with charm.”
+“For me, the art style of Knight Bewitched was a nice sweet spot.”

 “While the game does try to capture a retro aesthetic, the UI for showing player and enemy states wasn't good.”